 # 'target_type', tax_id'], dtype='object')

-Here ‘prefname’ contains our target name. ‘organism’ refers to a living being within which this target is present so that it can be a human or a bird. ‘targetchemblid’ refers to the unique id corresponding to our target.
-From the above ‘target’ data frame, we get that id will be ‘CHEMBL220’ for Human Acetylcholinesterase.
-We use these details (‘targetchembl_id’ that we get) to retrieve the activity data of different compounds on Human AChE.
+Here 'prefname' contains our target name. 'organism' refers to a living being within which this target is present, so it can either be a human or a bird. 'targetchembl_id' refers to the unique id corresponding to the target and from the above 'target' dataframe, we can get the id of 'CHEMBL220' for Human Acetylcholinesterase.
+We will use this id to retrieve the activity data of different compounds on Human AChE.

 data_new = new_client.activity